 Most AI infrastructure decisions get made on input metrics.
 Cost per GPU hour.
 Floating-point operations per dollar.
 Both numbers are easy to find.
 Both look precise.
 Both miss the point.

-The metric that combines what you are paying with what you are producing is cost per token.
+One metric combines what you are paying with what you are producing, and that is cost per token.
 It is the only metric that lets a buyer compare two infrastructure quotes apples to apples.

-A team budgeting on cost per GPU hour can buy what looks like the right capacity and still end up short of tokens.
-The GPU hour says nothing about how productive that hour will be.
-A new generation of hardware produces many more tokens per hour than the previous generation.
+A team budgeting on cost per GPU hour can buy what looks like the right capacity and still run short of tokens.
+The GPU hour says nothing about how productive it will be.
+A new generation of hardware produces far more tokens per hour than the last.
 The hour costs more.
 The token costs less.
-The team that only watched the hour cost missed the win.
+The team watching only the hour cost missed the win.

 Cost per GPU hour measures the size of the engine.
 Cost per token measures what came off the line.
 The engine size is interesting.
 The output is the business.

-The one sentence to take into any vendor conversation is this: “What is your cost per token on my workload?”
+One sentence to take into any vendor conversation carries the whole point: “What is your cost per token on my workload?”
 Not your cost per hour.
 Not your operations per dollar.
 Your cost per token on the workload the buyer’s business actually runs.

 Price the token, then watch the bill grow anyway#